skison/Dijkstra_map_for_Godot-1/README.md

 Howdy!

-This is a GDExtension project for the Godot game engine, that introduces a Dijkstra Map pathfinding node.
-It provides a much needed versatility currently absent from the built-in AStar pathfinding.
-Its main feature is the ability to populate the entire graph with shortest paths towards a given origin point.
-Total lengths of shortest paths and directions can then be easily looked up for any point in the graph.
+This is a GDExtension project for the Godot game engine that introduces a DijkstraMap pathfinding node; it provides a much needed versatility currently absent from the built-in AStar pathfinding.
+Its main feature is the ability to populate an entire graph with the shortest paths leading toward one or more origin point(s).
+The total lengths of these paths and directions can then be easily looked up for any point in the graph.

-Common use cases include: pre-computing pathfinding for tower-defense games, RTS games and roguelikes; listing available moves for turn-based games; aiding in movement-related AI behaviour.
+Common use cases include: pre-computing pathfinding for tower-defense games, RTS games and roguelikes; listing available moves for turn-based games; and aiding in movement-related AI behaviour.
 You can find more examples in [this amazing article](http://www.roguebasin.com/index.php?title=Dijkstra_Maps_Visualized).

-The library is written in the Rust programming language and performance should be comparable to C/C++ (approximately 10-20x faster than GDScript).
+This library is written in the Rust programming language and performance should be comparable to C/C++ (approximately 10-20x faster than GDScript).

 Note that the [API](./addons/dijkstra-map/doc/index.md) is now stable!
 Some features may be added over time.